 If you are selling online training courses, it’s often challenging to select the right price point.
-Pricing varies considerably based on many factors, including industry, use case, and the expertise of the instructor.
+Online course pricing varies considerably based on many factors, including industry, use case, and the expertise of the instructor.
 Unfortunately, there isn’t a simple formula to follow to figure out the right price.

-In this article, we look at considerations for pricing self-paced online courses.
+In this article, we look at considerations for pricing self-paced online courses and how much to charge for online training.
 Here are 4 questions to run through as you develop your eLearning content.

 1. How does the online course fit in your overall business goals?

 In our experience, there are 3 different business goals for offering online training.
 Each goal has different implications on pricing.

 - Revenue: Training companies and subject matter experts offer training as the primary driver of their business.
 Their pricing objective is to maximize revenue.